slorber/react-nested-loader/README.md

   // The "loading" prop to use for injecting the loading boolean value
   loadingProp: "loading",

-  // The "error" prop to use for injecting the rejection error when this happen
+  // The "error" prop to use for injecting the rejection error on failed async operation
   errorProp: "error",

+  // The "success" prop to use for injecting the success boolean on successful async operation
+  successProp: false,

   // The "api" prop that will be injected into your component for manual control
   apiProp: false,

   // You might want to log the intercepted errors?
   // Sometimes you want to only display the promise error temporarily (for example, make the button blink on error)
   // You can do so with: onError: (error, remove) => setTimeout(remove,1000)
   onError: (error, remove) => {},

+  // You can also inject a success boolean prop, and schedule its removal to give user feedback (like congratulations)
+  onSuccess: (result, remove) => {},

   // It is safer to delay by default slightly the loader removal
   // For example if your promise has 2 then() callbacks (removal of a view and loader removal),